-“Through SHARE, we are aiming to limit the negative effects of alcohol and substance use among college students.” - Melinda Villagran, Ph.D., Principal Investigator
+“Our SHARE peer mentors seek to reduce the negative health consequences of substance use among young adults in our community..” - Melinda Villagran, Ph.D., Principal Investigator

 Dr. Melinda Villagran, professor of Communication Studies, is the Principal Investigator of the SHARE grant.
 Ms. Marsha Burney, Lecturer in the Department of Communication Studies, leads the SHARE Pride peer mentoring program.
 Lt Col (retired) Paul Villagran, lecturer in the School of Journalism and Mass Communication, leads the Veteran Guiding Veterans peer mentoring program.
 SHARE's community partners include SM Nightlife, and their our popular establishments on the San Marcos Square including Stonewall Warehouse, Black Rabbit Saloon, Shade Rooftop and The Barfish Lounge.